Jump to navigation

 1975 and older

-*Vehicles model year 1976 or newer that have been registered as a "collector's item" prior to September 1, 2009, and the registration has never lapsed or expired.
+*Vehicles model year 1976 or newer that have been registered as a "collector's item" prior to September 1, 2009, and the registration has never lapsed or expired or had a change of ownership.

 1982-and-newer vehicles: An emissions test is required every two years for vehicles more than seven model years old.
 Your vehicle registration renewal postcard will state whether or not a test is required, or if your vehicle has qualified for the roadside emissions test.
 The fee is $25.